|

 Step 2

 Add remaining ingredients.
 Add the curry paste, coconut milk, chicken broth, lime zest, sugar, salt, pepper, and red pepper flakes.
-Bring to a boil, and then reduce to a simmer.
+Bring to a boil, and then reduce to a simmer over medium heat.
 Cook for another 10-15 minutes.

 Step 3